nikitavoloboev/data/web/web.md

 - [SuckIT](https://github.com/Skallwar/suckit) - Allows you to recursively visit and download a website's content to your disk.
 - [How Web Works](https://github.com/vasanthk/how-web-works) - What happens behind the scenes when we type www.google.com in a browser. ([Version 2](https://github.com/alex/what-happens-when))
 - [Graphene](https://gozala.io/work/graphene) - Concept of a web runtime, designed to be thinnest possible layer for the web.
 Runtime would take URL to an HTML, would load (and cache) it as it's user interface.
-- [IndieWeb](https://indieweb.org/) - Community of individual personal websites, connected by simple standards, based on the principles of owning your domain.
+- [IndieWeb](https://indieweb.org/) - Community of individual personal websites, connected by simple standards, based on the principles of owning your domain. ([IndieWeb Comments](https://indieweb.org/comments))
 - [One Word Domains](https://www.oneword.domains/) - Database of all available one-word domains. ([HN](https://news.ycombinator.com/item?id=23291337))
 - [Every Domain](https://everydomain.co/) - Find every available domain for your keyword.
 - [Cloudflare Speed Test](https://speed.cloudflare.com/) ([HN](https://news.ycombinator.com/item?id=23313657))